10 TOP TIPS FOR A GOOD NIGHT’S SLEEP

 - If you can't sleep after 30 minutes, go into another room and do something relaxing until you feel tired - Rid your room of work materials, computers and televisions; they don’t belong there, and this will strengthen the association between bed and sleep.
 Keeping it simple like this really works.

 - If you’re still having trouble sleeping - don’t hesitate to speak with your doctor, who can give you some advice.
-You may also benefit from recording your sleep in a Sleep Diary to help you better evaluate common patterns or issues that might be affecting your sleep.
+You may also benefit from recording a Sleep Diary to help you better evaluate common patterns or issues that might be affecting your sleep.